 One big change that’s come to cruising in the past decade is the proliferation of wi-fi.
 What used to be a novelty on cruise ships is now a near necessity.
 Every major cruise line and ship will offer wi-fi service, usually costing about $15-20 per day.

 With online access, there are a number of apps — such as WhatsApp — that allow you to send texts and even make phone calls through your wi-fi connection.

 In other words, instead of expensive per-minute cell service or worrying about roaming, connecting to the ship’s wi-fi should give you an opportunity to keep in touch back home.

 How to Avoid Surprise Charges

-For that reason, we suggest turning your phone off or into airplane mode while you are aboard the ship.
+For that reason, we suggest turning your phone into airplane mode while you are aboard the ship.
 When you are on shore in Alaskan ports, then you can use your phone as normal without having to worry about overages.